puyanwei/Quark-Text-Editor/README.md

 Go to the root folder of the project and `npm install` to install all the relevant dependancies.

-Double click the PDAF Editor Icon in the root folder to open.
+Creating the app:
+`npm run package-mac`
+`npm run package-win`
+`npm run package-linux`

+App will then be located in:
+release-builds/Quark-darwin-x64/

-For testing type in `npm test` in the root folder.
+For testing type in `npm test` in your terminal in the root folder.

 ## Features